minio/minio/docs/orchestration/docker-swarm/README.md

 ```shell
 docker swarm init --advertise-addr <MANAGER-IP>
 ```
-Once the Swarm is initialized, you'll see the below response.
+Once the swarm is initialized, you'll see the below response.

 ```shell
 docker swarm join \